TinkerBoard/tinkerboard.github.io/docs/developer-guide.md

  # CONFIG_SPL_RAW_IMAGE_SUPPORT is not set
 ```

-- The directory device/asus/tinker_board_3
+- device/asus/tinker_board_3

-  Please set BOARD_USES_AB_IMAGE to true as the folowing.
+  Go to the directory device/asus/tinker_board_3 and set the flag BOARD_USES_AB_IMAGE to true as the folowing.
 ```diff
 diff --git a/Tinker_Board_3N/BoardConfig.mk b/Tinker_Board_3N/BoardConfig.mk
 index 59d3f8a..d19d66d 100644